jlopezjulian/proj-6-static_node_and_express_site-v1/README.md

  Portfolio

-My collection of Treehouse projects demenstrating "server-side" Javascript.
+My collection of Treehouse projects demonstrating "server-side" Javascript.

 Javascript Template used: Pug.
 Technologies used: Node.js and Express